Contributed By Greenberg Traurig, LLP

 Discovery is available in civil cases.
 While state court rules may vary, they broadly track the federal rule requirements.
 Rule 26(b) contemplates the scope of permissible discovery.
-The parties may seek discovery regarding any non-privileged matter relevant to the scope of their claims or defences.
+The parties may seek discovery regarding any non-privileged matter relevant and proportional to the scope of their claims or defences.

 Courts can limit discovery that is unnecessary, redundant or overly burdensome, given its value in comparison to the case and issue.
 The parties may request a protective order to prevent full or partial discovery of certain information pursuant to Rule 26(c).
 Upon the commencement of discovery, the parties have an ongoing duty to supplement their responses to discovery and/or correct any incorrect information.
 Rule 26(f) requires parties to meet and confer to discuss and organise the parties’ discovery procedure.